bjames/neverthenetwork/pages/mod_acl.md

 # Practical Automation - mod_acl

 Managing access lists is one of the more painful parts of being a network engineer.
 Once you've finishing working out what should or should not be allowed, you write the ACL and then paste it into all your devices.
-The minute you finish, the requirements change or the business lets you know what just broke.
+The minute you finish, the requirements change or the business lets you know what you just broke.
 In the future, SGTs and SDN promise to fix this problem, but you might not be there yet. mod_acl is a simple and fast way to manage ACLs.

-If you want to skip the fluff and get right to the code, you can clone my repo on github.
+If you want to skip the fluff and get right to the code, you can clone my repo on [github](https://github.com/bjames/mod_acl).

 ## Implementation Goals

 1. The script should be able to modify existing ACLs on both Nexus and IOS
 2. The script should be reusable without any modifications to the script itself
-3. The script should get it's job done without needless complication
+3. The script should support multiprocessing
-4. Script configuration should be logical and easy

 ## Script Design